primer/react/.changeset/weak-jokes-chew.md

 "@primer/react": patch
 ---

-FilteredActionList now uses new ActionList as a base.
+FilteredActionList now uses new ActionList as a base, and SelectPanel reflects those changes.